Getting Started with Active DX Identification and Analytics

 Double-clicking a Spot Database Entry whose mode is CW, SSB, AM, or FM will only convey the entry's callsign, frequency, mode, and grid square to WinWarbler if that mode's box is checked in the Service column in the Actions with Digital Mode Application connection panel on the General tab of SpotCollector's Configuration window

-Information from most recent WWV spot is displayed in the Main window's WWV panel.
+Information from the most recent WWV spot is displayed in the Main window's WWV panel.
 To see a graphical view of propagation parameters over the most recent 31 days, click the WWV panel's History button to display the Solary & Geogmagnetic Parameters window.

 Managing Spot Sources